What is Personal Income?

 Formula

-It is basically the Sum total of income received from all sources by individuals or households.
+It is the Sum total of income received from all sources by individuals or households.

 As discussed above, personal income can be calculated in either of two ways.
-The first method is by adding up all income received by the individual or household for a period.
-The other method is adjusting the national income with the income received but not earned and income earned but not received.
+The first method is adding up all income the individual or household receives for a period.
+The other method is adjusting the national income with the income received and earned but not received.

 OR